jimbobarto/OakTest/README.md

         The page name

     String type (required)
-        The page type - can be a browser or API request
+        The page type - can be a browser page or API request

     String url (optional)
         This allows an override URL to be visited before the page starts